Vorpalv2/Vorpalv2/README.md

 Web and IoT Developer
 ---------------------

-I've been developing some educational equipment to teach students all around the country along with Web and IoT Development.
+Developing educational equipment to teach students all around the country along with Web and IoT Development.

 * 🌍  I'm based in New Delhi
 * 🧠  I'm learning Back End Development